What Documents Do I Need To Apply For Medicare?

 Documentation Required for Medicare in United States

-When you’re ready to sign up for Medicare health insurance, most people choose to enroll in both Medicare Part A and Medicare Part B. However, you can choose to opt out of Medicare Part B since there is a monthly premium required for that coverage.
-Regardless of which option you choose, the documentation required to sign up will be the same.
+When you’re ready to sign up for Medicare health insurance, most people enroll in Medicare Part A and Medicare Part B. However, you can opt out of Medicare Part B since a monthly premium is required for that coverage.
+Regardless of which option you choose, the documentation necessary to sign up will be the same.
 Here are the documents you will need to provide.

 Birth Certificate

-Since the most common way to qualify for Medicare is by reaching 65 years of age, you will need your birth certificate to prove your age.
+Since the most common way to qualify for Medicare is by reaching 65, you will need your birth certificate to prove your age.
 Typically, your initial enrollment period begins three months before your 65th birthday.
 So, you can use your birth certificate to validate your age and the start of your enrollment period.
-Younger individuals with disabilities or certain conditions can also qualify for Medicare, although a birth certificate is almost always still needed.
+Younger individuals with disabilities or certain conditions can also qualify for Medicare, although a birth certificate is almost always needed.

 Social Security Card

-Medicare uses your Social Security number as a way to prove your identity and verify your benefit enrollment.
-Sometimes simply knowing your Social Security number is enough, but Medicare might require your Social Security card in some cases.
+Medicare uses your Social Security number to verify your identity and benefit enrollment.
+Sometimes, knowing your Social Security number is enough, but Medicare might sometimes require your Social Security card.
 This is especially true when you are already receiving Social Security benefits from the Social Security Administration.

 If you have lost your Social Security Card, you can find out how to quickly replace one here.